arrowxpr/tnode/readme.md

-# tnode - A bash script to automate nodejs project setup
+# tnode shell - A bash script to automate nodejs project setup
 **Get your NodeJS Typescript project set up with just one command!**